willjgriff/hack/docs/os-ref.md

 Because script executors get are called with a delegatecall, in order to prevent self-destructs, IEVMScriptExecutor.execScript(...)
 MUST return at least 32 bytes so in case an executor selfdestructs it could be detected.

-CallsScript
+CallsScript() -
 A simple way to concatenate multiple calls.
 It cancels the operation if any of the calls fail.

 Script body: (See source code file for spec of the payload)

 Input: None

-Output: None.
+Output: None

 Blacklist: Entire script reverts if a call to one of the addresses in the blacklist is performed.

-DelegateScript
-delegatecalls into a given contract, which basically allows for any arbitrary computation within the EVM in the caller’s context.
+DelegateScript() - delegatecalls into a given contract, which basically allows for any arbitrary computation within the EVM in the caller’s context.

 Script body: Address of the contract to make the call to.

 Input: calldata for the delegatecall that will be performed.

 Output: raw return data of the call.

 Blacklist: impossible to enforce.
 If there are any addresses in the blacklist the script will revert as it is not possible to check whether a particular address will be called.

-DeployDelegateScript
-Is a superset of the DelegateScript, but it takes a contract’s initcode bytecode as its script body instead of just an address.
+DeployDelegateScript() - Is a superset of the DelegateScript, but it takes a contract’s initcode bytecode as its script body instead of just an address.
 On execution, it deploys the contract to the blockchain and executes it with a delegatecall.

 Script body:: initcode for contract being created.

 Input: calldata for the delegatecall that will be performed after contract creation.

 Output: raw return data of the call.

 Blacklist: impossible to enforce.
 If there are any addresses in the blacklist the script will revert as it is not possible to check whether a particular address will be called.

-Making an app a Forwarder
+**Making an app a Forwarder**

 Examples of forwarders can be found in the aragon-apps repo, both the Voting and the Token Manager are forwarders.

-Warnings
+**Warnings**

 EVMScripts can be too powerful.
 Providing forwarding functionality to an app

 Some things to have in mind when developing an app